ahmedali5696/javascript/README.md

 # javascript
-JS apps i builded it without any library or framwork.
+JS apps i builded it without any library or framework.